Tress Way: Personal life

 In 2013, Way married Brianna Turang, a softball and soccer player at the University of Oklahoma, sister of current Milwaukee Brewers infielder Brice Turang, and daughter of former Major League Baseball outfielder Brian Turang.
+The two have four children together; three biological (one son and two daughters) and one son who was adopted.
+His younger brother, Cole, was a punter for the University of Tulsa and had a brief stint as a professional baseball pitcher who played three seasons for the Kansas City Royals.
 He is a Christian.
 Way punts left-footed, considered relatively rare in the NFL.